13 Signs of Chronic Exhaustion

 10. You wake up still feeling tired.

-11. If you have a partner, you ignore their relationship-related complaints, because you haven't got the mental space to deal with their emotional needs.
+11. If you have a partner, you ignore their relationship-related complaints, because you don't have the mental space to deal with their emotional needs.

 12. You spend time each day doing something that feels like it's just wasting your life.
 For instance, you go on social media everyday.
 You find it unfulfilling, but you do it anyway.
 You don't have the energy to break the habit and plan an alternative activity.